 Students shall not damage, attempt to damage, steal, or attempt to steal, any school or private property while on school premises.
-School property includes, but is not limited to buildings, school grounds, buses, supplies, including fire extinguisher, and equipment.
+School property includes, but is not limited to buildings, school grounds, buses, restroom walls and fixtures, supplies, including fire extinguishers, and equipment.
 Parents and guardians of students who steal or vandalize will be expected to repair, replace or reimburse the full cost of loss and damages.